Crow's foot notation for ER diagrams

 Part flowchart, mockup and data - documenting the requirements of a website

-There are two new high contrast modes available in draw.io: High Contrast makes the editor interface easier to read without adjusting your monitor’s contrast settings, similar to the accessibility options in your operating system, and Improve Contrast updates dark mode colours for better readability and provides a dark mode colour palette.
+The new high contrast mode is available in draw.io: High Contrast makes the editor interface easier to read without adjusting your monitor’s contrast settings, similar to the accessibility options in your operating system.

 Japanese, Chinese, and Korean texts can be written vertically, and read from right to left. draw.io can now display labels and text shapes vertically without rotating the characters, to be read top down, from the right to the left.
 Use the Text tab of the format panel to change the Writing Direction.